brickblock-io/employee-handbook/README.md

 To allow your team to plan for your absence, please file your holiday requests **at least four weeks before you’re going on vacation**.
 Now, if there’s a spontaneous thing happening and you want to take a Friday off on short notice, then as long as your team’s goals are not at risk, that's usually ok, too.
-Just try to give a heads up in due time and we'll figure it out together.
+Just try to give a heads up in due time, and we'll figure it out together.

 1. Log in to [Appogee Leave](https://leave.appogeehr.com/login) with your Google account
 1. Make a new leave request
 1. Your manager will now automatically get an email with your leave request
-1. It never hurts to also informally give as heads up to your team and/or manager
+1. It never hurts to also informally give a heads up to your team
-1. After receiving approval, your absence will be automatically entered into our shared vacations calendar, so your team is aware
+1. After receiving approval, your absence will automatically show up in our shared vacations calendar, so your team is aware
 1. Happy Holiday 🏖😎☀️